-Have you been considering changing or completely removing your breast implants?
+Have you been contemplating the idea of altering or completely removing your breast implants?

-Before we dive into the specific pros and cons of this surgery, let’s take a look at the procedure itself and why some women may choose to move forward with it.
+Before delving into the specific pros and cons of breast implants, let’s first explore the procedure itself and understand why some women opt to undergo it.

 There are a number of reasons why some women consider breast implant removal.
 First and foremost, many patients simply want to change the size and/or shape of their breasts.
 They may have changed their mind about their desired silhouette, and this surgery is a first step in making those adjustments.

 Alternatively, some women experience pain or discomfort with their implants over time.
 This may be due to a hardening effect that can sometimes happen with the scar tissue surrounding breast implants.